cartermp/CorvallisTransitForWindows/README.md

 - Toast Notification for expected arrival of selected route to selected stop

-- Walking directions to selected stop
+- Walking directions to selected stop (via Maps app)